-Operational excellence options must be grounded in realistic capability assessments.
+Options must be grounded in realistic capability assessments.
 Before presenting a goal, verify with IT, operations, and finance that the required technology, talent, and budget are plausibly attainable.
-An aspirational option that is clearly infeasible damages practitioner credibility.
+An aspirational option that is clearly not feasible will damage practitioner credibility.

 Structuring the Synthesis Output